Deepamdas23/kickstarter-analysis/README.md

 ### Limitations
 The given dataset is not latest (2011-2017).
 In 2016 and 2017, amount of campaigns greatly increased.
 Having more up-to-date will help us give more accurate predictions and help solidify conclusions.

 United States of America is a huge and diverse nation.
-Additional geographic breakdowns may provide Louise with additional information that will help her make a decision.
+Additional geographic breakdowns may provide Louise with information that will help her make a decision.

 A qualitative aspect of the play's theme is another limitation.
 Are certain topics more appealing than others?
 This particular aspect is ignored by this analysis.
 ### Areas to Explore